 1B Oxford Street, Bulimba

-Irony is not lost on the owners of Il Molo—directly translating to “The Jetty”—an aesthetic restaurant nestled next to the Bulimba Jetty.
-Their menu provides a variety of drinks, pastas, pizzas, and antipasti, all of which are divine choices.
-But, if decisions make you as anxious as us—what if we miss out on the best dish?!—don’t fret.
-Il Molo offers two banquet menus, as well as a “Spritz and Salumi” deal for you and your favourite person to split as an afternoon snack.
+Irony is not lost on the owners of Il Molo.
+Directly translating to “The Jetty”, this is an aesthetic restaurant nestled next to the Bulimba Jetty.
+Their menu provides a variety of drinks, pastas, pizzas, and antipasti with flavour to boot.
+But, if decisions make you as anxious as us, there are solutions.
+Il Molo offers two banquet menus as well as a “Spritz and Salumi” deal for you and your favourite person to split as an afternoon snack.

 Alchemy